-9. The client sends ACK and SSPxIF is set.
+Slave sends ACK and SSPxIF is set.

-Important: If the low address does not match, SSPxIF and UA are still set so that the client software can set SSPxADD back to the high address.
+Important: If the low address does not match, SSPxIF and UA are still set so that the slave software can set SSPxADD back to the high address.
 BF is not set because there is no match.
 CKP is unaffected.

-- 10. The client clears SSPxIF. - 11.
-The client reads the received matching address from SSPxBUF, clearing BF. - 12.
-The client loads high address into SSPxADD. - 13.
-The host clocks a data byte to the client and clocks out the client's ACK on the ninth SCL pulse; SSPxIF is set. - 14.
-If the SEN bit is set, CKP is cleared by hardware and the clock is stretched. - 15.
-The client clears SSPxIF. - 16.
-The client reads the received byte from SSPxBUF, clearing BF. - 17.
-If SEN is set, the client sets CKP to release the SCL. - 18.
-Steps 13-17 are repeated for each received byte. - 19.
-The host sends Stop to end the transmission.
+- 10. Slave clears SSPxIF. - 11.
+Slave reads the received matching address from SSPxBUF clearing BF. - 12.
+Slave loads high address into SSPxADD. - 13.
+Master clocks a data byte to the slave and clocks out the slaves ACK on the ninth SCL pulse; SSPxIF is set. - 14.
+If SEN bit is set, CKP is cleared by hardware and the clock is stretched. - 15.
+Slave clears SSPxIF. - 16.
+Slave reads the received byte from SSPxBUF clearing BF. - 17.
+If SEN is set the slave sets CKP to release the SCL. - 18.
+Steps 13-17 repeat for each received byte. - 19.
+Master sends Stop to end the transmission.

-29.5.5 10-Bit Addressing with Address or Data Hold
+29.5.5 10-bit Addressing with Address or Data Hold

 Reception using 10-bit addressing with AHEN or DHEN set is the same as with 7-bit modes.
 The only difference is the need to update the SSPxADD register using the UA bit.
-All functionality, specifically when the CKP bit is cleared and SCL line is held low, are the same.
-Figure 29-21 can be used as a reference of a client in 10-bit addressing with AHEN set.
+All functionality, specifically when the CKP bit is cleared and SCL line is held low are the same.
+Figure 29-21 can be used as a reference of a slave in 10-bit addressing with AHEN set.

-Figure 29-22 shows a standard waveform for a client transmitter in 10-bit Addressing mode.
+Figure 29-22 shows a standard waveform for a slave transmitter in 10-bit Addressing mode.